suhussai/GoogleDocApiScript/README.md

 Script that appends to a specified file to in google docs

 Requires: client_id, client_secret, redirect_uri, code,

 Current Functionality
+- guides user through getting require parameters, and saves the credentials in a local config file.
+- Refreshes access token whenever it expires
+- Requires credentials to be set only once
 - can read a google doc file (.txt)  or native google doc files and add to the content and upload it back to google drive